lake-wg/authz/draft-selander-lake-authz.md

 # Security Considerations  {#sec-cons}

-This specification builds on and reuses many of the security constructions of EDHOC, e.g. shared secret calculation and key derivation.
+This specification builds on and reuses many of the security constructions of EDHOC, e.g., shared secret calculation and key derivation.
 The security considerations of EDHOC {{I-D.ietf-lake-edhoc}} apply with modifications discussed here.

 EDHOC provides identity protection of the Initiator, here the device.
 The encryption of the device identity in the first message should consider potential information leaking from the length of the identifier ID_U, either by making all identifiers having the same length or the use of a padding scheme.